-"I live for living's sake," I say — or rather, brag.
+"I live for living's sake," I say—or rather, brag.
 "What'd you expect me to answer?
 My paper?
 My friends?"
 I tilt my head to the side, where I find his hand waiting.
-His accusation has softened into curiosity, and he cups my cheek, not to draw me near, but to hold me in place and study me like a delicate exhibit.
+His accusation has softened into curiosity, and he cups my cheek, not to draw me near, but to hold me in place and study me like an exhibit.
 "My paper's rubbish.
 That's right: rubbish.
 A stepping stone for the real world, and I'll forget once I accept my first job.
 I don't need it.
 It's just useful, like for how I'm going to save your best friend from an idiot relationship war.
 Thankless task.
-And friends — they come and go.
+And friends—they come and go.
 I adore Dom, but if she takes that study in France after Hogwarts like she wants to, I know there's a high chance that we'll just... drift over those years.
 I'll find new friends and so will she.
 Sad but it happens every day.
 Happens to everyone."

 It sounds crueler than I thought it would, but it's the only way to prove it to him.
 And it's a fact I'll have to face eventually.

 I twist my wand, right where his heart is, before lowering it.
 "So can you see me, at last?
 You can throw me in the cold, with nothing but my name, and I'll build myself up again, no regrets.
 It's a blank slate out there."